About the Cocos Islands Cooperative Society Ltd

 Director’s meetings are held on a regular basis and Annual General Meetings of the members/shareholders are held in the 4th quarter of the calendar year.

-In relation to occupational safety and health, the Cooperative emphasises this area to all employees through the use of the phrase “Our Life in Your Hands”.
+In relation to workplace health and safety, the Cooperative emphasises this area to all employees through the use of the phrase “Our Life in Your Hands”.

-The Cooperative has an occupational safety and health representative, and a occupational safety and health committee which has representatives from each of the divisions of the Cooperative, and it complies fully with the occupational safety and health guidelines from organisations such as Virgin Australia (for airport operations), and Patrick’s (for stevedoring and marine operations).
+The Cooperative has a workplace health & safety officer, and a workplace health & safety committee which has representatives from each of the divisions of the Cooperative, and it complies fully with the occupational safety and health guidelines from organisations such as Toll (for airport operations), and Linyx (for stevedoring and marine operations).